dcm4che/dcm4chee-arc-cs/docs/networking/config/rejectionNote.rst

     (dcmOverwritePreviousRejection)"
     "
+    .. _dcmAcceptRejectionBeforeStorage:

+    :ref:`Accept Rejection before Storage <dcmAcceptRejectionBeforeStorage>`",string,"Time interval in ISO-8601 duration format PnDTnHnMn.nS after receive of a Rejection Note, in which received object referenced by this Rejection Note are treated as rejected.
+Referenced objects received afterwards are treated as subsequent occurrence of an already rejected instance.
+If not present, Rejection Notes which refers not yet received objects will not be accepted.

+    (dcmAcceptRejectionBeforeStorage)"
+    "
     .. _dcmDeleteRejectedInstanceDelay:

     :ref:`Delete Rejected Instance Delay <dcmDeleteRejectedInstanceDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which instances rejected by a particular Rejection Note are deleted.
 Infinite if absent.